Sing 2: Plot

-Ash and Buster visit Clay to convince him to be in the show.
-He refuses at first, finding it too emotionally painful to perform after his wife's death, but Ash changes his mind.
+Ash and Buster visit Clay to convince him to join the show.
+He refuses at first, finding it too emotionally sad to perform after Ruby's death, but Ash changes his mind.
 Back at the theater, Buster offers Porsha to switch roles with Rosita, as Porsha's acting skills are poor.
-Porsha misunderstands this as Buster firing her and leaves the set.
-After news of the "firing" is broadcast on television, an outraged Jimmy nearly drops Buster off the roof of the hotel, before locking him in his closet.
-Suki frees Buster and warns him to get out of Redshore City before Jimmy can kill him.
-Clay arrives with Ash at the hotel room with the crew, and advises Buster not to run and hide as he did.
-After overhearing Jimmy insulting him and his crew on television, Buster decides to put on the show that night behind Jimmy's back.
-Porsha rejoins the show, Johnny summons his father's gang who are now released from prison on community service to keep Jimmy and his bodyguards at bay, and Rosita arranges for her husband Norman and their children to distract hotel security.
+Porsha misunderstands this as Buster firing her and leaves.
+After news of the "firing" is broadcast, Jimmy scolds Porsha, sobbing, and nearly drops Buster off the hotel's roof for making him look bad before locking him in his closet.
+Suki frees Buster and warns him to leave Redshore City before Jimmy sends his bodyguards to find him.
+Ash arrives at the hotel room with the crew and Clay, who advises Buster not to run and hide as he did.
+After overhearing Jimmy insulting him and his crew on television, Buster decides to put on the show behind Jimmy's back.
+Porsha rejoins the show, Johnny calls his father and his gang to keep Jimmy, Jerry, and his bodyguards at bay, and Rosita arranges for her husband Norman and their children to distract hotel security.

 During the show, a jealous Klaus takes the place of Johnny's performance partner to undermine his number, but Johnny defeats Klaus with encouragement from Nooshy and the other dancers, finally earning Klaus' respect.
-Porsha performs a high-energy song and dance number in the minor role originally given to Rosita, standing up to her enraged father.
+Porsha performs a high-energy song and dance number in the minor role originally given to Rosita, standing up to Jimmy.
 Meena visualizes Darius as Alfonso and successfully performs a romantic duet with him.
-Making a final attempt to stop the show, Jimmy drops Buster from a catwalk, which forces Rosita to overcome her phobia and make the jump to rescue Buster.
-When the time comes for Clay to take the stage, he claims he is not ready yet.
-Ash leads the crowd in a rendition of one of Clay's songs, giving him the courage to perform.
-After the curtain call, Jimmy tries to take credit for the show; however, Suki has him arrested.
+In a last attempt to stop the show, Jimmy, at his breaking point, drops Buster off from a high catwalk, which causes Rosita to overcome her fear of heights to save Buster from Jimmy.
+When it's time for Clay to take the stage for the finale, he says he is not ready yet.
+Ash leads the audience in a rendition of one of Clay's songs, giving him the courage to perform.
+After the curtain call, impressed by how wrong he was over the show’s performance, Jimmy tries to take the credit for the successful show, but is instead arrested for his crimes by the police for lying and attempting to kill Buster.

-Sometime later, Buster and the crew set out to return to Calatonia, with Nooshy, Porsha, and Clay joining them.
-Suki stops them, and tells them that the Majestic, a major theater, wants to put on the show.
+Just as Buster and his friends begin to leave the next morning with Nooshy, Porsha, and Clay joining them, Suki stops them and tells them a major theater called The Majestic wants to put on their show.
+As they put on their first official performance, Buster watches from the VIP section, proud to have succeeded in Redshore City.